A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Introduction

-Since the computation of the $LU$ decomposition takes $O(n^3)$ time, the above derivation implies an $O(n^3)$ deterministic algorithm to compute the determinant of $\matA$.

 In this paper, we are interested in approximating the logarithm of the determinant of a symmetric positive definite (SPD) matrix $\matA$.
-(Recall that an SPD matrix is a symmetric matrix with strictly positive eigenvalues.)
-The logarithm of the determinant, instead of the determinant itself, is important in several settings~\cite{leithead2005efficient,zhang2008log, zhang2007approximate,d2008first,hsieh2013big,lesage2001spatial,kambadur2013parallel,friedman2008sparse,pace1997quick,pace2000method}. \begin{definition}\textsc{[LogDet Problem definition]} Given an SPD matrix $\matA \in \R^{n \times n}$, compute (exactly or approximately) $\logdet{\matA}$. \end{definition} The best exact algorithm for the above problem simply computes the determinant of $\matA$ in cubic time and takes its logarithm.
+The logarithm of the determinant, instead of the determinant itself, is important in several settings~\cite{leithead2005efficient,zhang2008log, zhang2007approximate,d2008first,hsieh2013big,lesage2001spatial,kambadur2013parallel,friedman2008sparse,pace1997quick,pace2000method}. \begin{definition}\textsc{[LogDet Problem definition]} Given an SPD matrix $\matA \in \R^{n \times n}$, compute, exactly or approximately, $\logdet{\matA}$. \end{definition} Note that since all the eigenvalues of $\matA$ are strictly positive, the determinant of $\matA$ is strictly positive.
+The best exact algorithm for the above problem simply computes the determinant of $\matA$ in cubic time and takes its logarithm.
 Few approximation algorithms have appeared in the literature, but they either lack a proper theoretical convergence analysis or do not work for all SPD matrices.
 We will discuss prior work in detail in Section~\ref{sec:related}.